 There are a lot of recommendations regarding the application pools.
 If you don’t have the most strict requirements regarding security you can keep the number of application pools pretty low which is good for your performance on the server.
 If you need to keep each and every service separated, you might think of a distributed architecture and spread the pressure over several servers within your farm.

 Use them.
 Just use them!
 Active Directory is made for managing accounts, access and policies.
 So, why not use them.

-A lot of companies are using SharePoints in-build groups to manage access to specific content within their collaboration platform.
-Unfortunatelly, this usualy ends up in a unmanagable mess of user access and noone knows where to start fixing this.
+A lot of companies are using SharePoint in-build groups to manage access to specific content within their collaboration platform.
+Unfortunately, this usually ends up in an unmanageable mess of user access and no one knows where to start fixing this.